Emanuel-Zani/connector-service/README.md

 ## Error Handling

 The service includes error handling for various scenarios:

-- If a message does not have the required fields, it returns a `400` status with an error message.
+- If a message does not have the required fields, it returns a 400 status with an error message.
-- If a user is not authorized, it returns a `403` status.
+- If a user is not authorized, it returns a 403 status.
-- If there are internal server errors, it returns a `500` status.
+- If there are internal server errors, it returns a 500 status.

+## Testing the Service

+To test the service, you can send a message via Telegram to your bot.
+Ensure that your bot is properly configured and that you are using a whitelisted Telegram ID.
+Check the responses to verify that expenses are being processed correctly.